haxpor/lazyfoo-sdl2c/README.md

 * Each individual sample is self-contained.
 * Use `createsample.sh` to kickstart creating a new sample directory based on existing one.
 See comment in the source file for detail how to use.

+> Tutorial of 52-55 is put on hold (those are for mobile).

 # License

 * As stated in http://lazyfoo.net/contact.php, the rights of this derived works (code and assets) still belong to Lazyfoo otherwise noted.